dwright37/trope-reports/reports/OLMo-7B-Instruct.md

 ---

-### T3614: Cultural sensitivity is key in diverse interactions.
+### T3614: Understanding and respecting cultural differences is crucial.

 |Support|
 |---|